 - It’s useful!
 Students can find things they will need all year.

-Objective: Students will explore the library and learn where important sections and items are located in the library.
+Objective: This back to school library activity allows students to explore the library and learn where important sections and items are located in the library.

 Grade level: 4-7

 Duration: I allowed 30 minutes, which was just right.
 Some finished a little early, but everyone finished.

 Teams or individual?
 I always allow my students to choose to work alone, with a partner, or with team of three.